 - Senior executive positions in big MNCs

-Also Read: Read on to know more interview tips in 2022
+Also Read: Read on to know more interview tips

 What to Expect in a Panel Interview: Different Formats

 Not all industries have a panel interview.
 It varies depending on factors such as seniority, experience, industry, etc.

 And the experience of the panel interview will be very different for different circumstances.

 Here are a couple of types of panel interviews for your reference: